 Waukesha is a larger medium-sized city located in the state of Wisconsin.
 With a population of 72,299 people and 19 constituent neighborhoods, Waukesha is the seventh largest community in Wisconsin.

-Unlike some cities, Waukesha isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Waukesha are a mix of both white- and blue-collar jobs.
+Waukesha is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Waukesha is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Waukesha who work in office and administrative support (11.98%), sales jobs (10.68%), and management occupations (9.42%).

 Also of interest is that Waukesha has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Waukesha citizens is very high relative to the national average among all cities (21.84%): 38.06% of adults in Waukesha have a bachelor's degree or even advanced degree.
+The population of Waukesha is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.06% of adults in Waukesha have a bachelor's degree or even advanced degree.

 The per capita income in Waukesha in 2018 was $34,002, which is upper middle income relative to Wisconsin and the nation.
 This equates to an annual income of $136,008 for a family of four.
 However, Waukesha contains both very wealthy and poor people as well.